SEO Basics – Foundational Elements for SEO Success

 It might be surprising to see social media mentioned on a list of SEO basics, however, social media plays an important role in developing authority, popularity, and traffic for your website.
 You should create social media profiles on all of the big sites including Twitter, LinkedIn, Facebook, and Instagram as a way of connecting with your customers and proving your legitimacy to search engines.
 As of August 2023, you can now also manually add your social media profiles as links from your Google Business.

 Create a website that people will love and search engines can easily crawl.
 It can be easy to get caught up in SEO and forget that your number one goal should be to create a website that uses enjoy and can easily navigate.
 Search engines use data accumulated from users on your website to determine whether your website is meeting the demands of the user.
 Some of the key metrics that search engines measure include:

 Websites that provide positive UX signals to search engines will enjoy better rankings as a reward for their effort.

 Master the SEO Basics

-If you’re new to SEO or don’t know where to start, an established SEO Agency Like Safari Digital will be able to help your business to implement these principles to deliver substantial results.
+If you’re new to SEO or don’t know where to start, an established SEO Agency like Safari Digital will be able to help your business to implement these principles to deliver substantial results.

-If you’re looking to improve your online visibility, Safari Digital is an experienced SEO company that focuses on delivering a significant return on investment for your business.
+If you’re looking to improve your online visibility, Safari Digital is an experienced Sydney SEO Company that focuses on delivering a significant return on investment for your business.
 We’ve helped Australian businesses across dozens of different Industries to achieve substantial results with our SEO services.
 Contact us online today or call us on the phone at (02) 8006 9002 to discuss how you can improve your website traffic with our SEO services.